An overview of the Mets minor league affiliates on Thursday:

 TRIPLE-A – Las Vegas 51s

-Matt den Dekker, CF: 2-for-4 with a double
+Matt den Dekker, CF: 2-for-2 with two walks

 DOUBLE-A – Binghamton Mets

 The skinny: Binghamton took a one-run lead in the bottom of the third inning and never looked back during a 9-4 win over Bowie.

 Brandon Nimmo, CF: 1-for-4 with a triple and a walk

 Matthew Bowman, RHP: Allowed six hits, one walk and one earned run in seven innings, striking out six

 NOTES: Since May 31, Bowman has started 11 games between Double- and Triple-A. He has a 2.62 ERA with 61 strikeouts and 14 walks in 68.2 innings during that span.